 6.)
 Kodiak Island Brewing Company

-The quality of life in Kodiak made a quantum leap when local home-brewer Ben Millstein opened Kodiak Island Brewing Company a few years ago.
+The quality of life in Kodiak made a quantum leap when local home-brewer Ben Millstein opened Kodiak Island Brewing Company (117 Lower Mill Bay Rd.) a few years ago.
 The brewery features great, fresh, locally produced beer.
 Patrons are limited by state brewery law to two pints per customer on the premises, but Ben sells his beer to go in small growlers, medium “pigs” and full sized kegs.
-Until now the brewery has been down past the boat harbor on cannery row, but is set to move to a new location at the main intersection downtown.

 7.)
 Get way out of town

 Kodiak National Wildlife Refuge, which encompasses about 70 percent of the island, maintains nine remote recreation cabins that allow visitors to experience the island’s wilderness in rustic comfort.
 Located in various places around the archipelago, they come with bunk beds and liquid fuel stoves.
 You have to bring your own bedding, fuel and food.
-After you reserve your cabin, you can fly there safely and reliably with any of these very experienced local flying services: Andrew Airways, Island Air Service or Sea Hawk Air.
+After you reserve your cabin, you can fly there safely and reliably with an experienced local flying service such as Andrew Airways, Island Air Service or Sea Hawk Air.

 8.)
 Kodiak Fishermen’s Memorial